microsoft/industry/telco/referenceImplementation/readme.md

 - A scalable Management Group hierarchy aligned to core platform capabilities, allowing you to operationalize at scale using centrally managed Azure RBAC and Azure Policy where platform and workloads have clear separation.

 - Azure Policies that will enable autonomy for the platform and the landing zones.
-- An Azure subscription dedicated for **Securety, Governance, and Compliance**, which enables core platform capabilities at scale using Azure Policy such as:
+- An Azure subscription dedicated for **Security, Governance, and Compliance**, which enables core platform capabilities at scale using Azure Policy such as:

   - A Log Analytics workspace and an Automation account
   - Microsoft Sentinel